Link07109/Falcon-Scouter/README.md

 - TBA v3 HTTP API key
   - Go to <https://www.thebluealliance.com/account> and add a new Read API Key called "X-TBA-Auth-Key" and paste it's value into the file.

-### Running
+### Running the app

-- Brower through a development server
+- In a brower through a local development server
   - Open a terminal window in the root directory and run `ionic serve --lab`.
-- Physical device
+- On a physical device
   - Ionic docs concerning running ionic apps on physical devices: <https://ionicframework.com/docs/intro/deploying/>